 It proposes sites fronting George Street on both sides will be zoned B2 - Local Centre, to facilitate a main street environment with retail, employment and community uses.
+The large park will be zoned RE1 Public Recreation.
 The remainder of the site will be zoned B4 - Mixed Use.

-The proposed zoning is shown at Figure 30.
+The proposed zoning is shown at Figure 29.

-Figure 30 Proposed land use zoning
+Figure 29 Proposed land use zoning